 You’ve probably heard of Hamburger Helper, right?
 It starts with a box of noodles and a packet of powdered sauce.
 You add your own ground beef and some milk and before you know it, you’ve got an easy dinner.

 I am all for convenience and there’s no doubt that boxes of Hamburger Helper can taste good, but I promise you that once you try making homemade Hamburger Helper, you will wonder what took you so long!

-Ready in under 30 minutes, this is one of those meals you can have in your back pocket for a quick dinner.
-I’m always on the lookout for these kinds of recipes!
-For more inspiration, check out these other 30-minute meals.
+Ready in under 30 minutes, this is one of those meals you can have in your back pocket for a quick dinner just like salisbury steak.
+I’m always on the lookout for these kinds of ground beef recipes that are also 30-minute meals!

 Homemade Hamburger Helper Recipe

 This version of the cheeseburger Hamburger Helper is creamy and cheesy and similar to the original.
 It’s made in just one pot because one-pot meals are a way of life in my kitchen, especially on busy weeknights!

 I use lean ground beef and elbow macaroni as the base and the sauce is a combination of beef broth, heavy cream, and cheddar cheese.
 It’s rich and smooth and tastes amazing!

 My family is always happy when this recipe is on the weekly menu!
 If you’re looking for other ideas that use ground beef and macaroni, you might like my goulash recipe.